ncbi/cxx-toolkit/pages/ch_config.md

 ##### Comment blocks

 As discussed in the previous section, lines that begin with "`#`", but are not valid C preprocessor directives, will result in an error.
-But it is also possible that lines beginnng with "`#`" and containing general comments could actually be valid preprocessor directives - and they could alter the processing of the project list file.
+But it is also possible that lines beginning with "`#`" and containing general comments could actually be valid preprocessor directives - and they could alter the processing of the project list file.

 For example, consider this project list file: